Shelter Rentals

 Frequently Asked Questions

-If your group in the open lawn area is between 50 and 100 people you will need a large group gathering permit and your event must end by 5 p.m.
-No part of the open lawn is reserved.
+If your group on the park lawn area is between 50 and 100 people you will need a large group gathering permit and your event must end by 5 p.m.
+No part of the park lawn is reserved.

-You must have a additional alcohol permit to alcohol at Chautauqua park open lawn area for any size group.
-The permit may have a fee and requires a deposit of $100 to $200.
+You must have a additional alcohol permit to have alcohol at Chautauqua park lawn area for any size group, Alcohol must stay on the "green".
+The permit has a fee and requires a deposit of $100 to $200.
+An alcohol permit may not be given in a Large Group permit has already been issued = at no time will 2 permits we issues for the same time frame.

 Requests for the Chautauqua Park lawn are not available online.
-Please contact Kim Moore at moorek@bouldercolorado.gov.
+Please contact by email: Kim Moore at moorek@bouldercolorado.gov.

-NOTE: The City of Boulder Open Space and Mountain Parks Department manages the trail system.
+NOTE: The City of Boulder Open Space and Mountain Parks Department manages the Ranger Cottage and trail system.
 The Chautauqua Association owns and manages the buildings and lodging.
 The Chautauqua Dining Hall is a private business.

 If your event is open to the public or for fund raising, you must apply for a Special Event Permit